 Traveling on a Low Carb, Ketogenic or carnivore diet

-My diet is not necessarily defined as a ketogenic diet and the term “ketogenic diet” may be misleading in my eyes.
+My diet is not necessarily defined as a ketogenic diet and the term “ketogenic diet” may be misleading in my opinion.
 A more detailed explanation can be found in the article- balance diabetes – about a ketogenic diet, carbohydrate restriction and sugar balance.

-In restaurants and cafes
+In Restaurants and cafes

-For the purpose of the example, if we are used to eating meat and eggs as the basis of our meals naturally we should stick to meat or egg based dishes on the menu.
+If we are used to eating meat and eggs as the basis of our meals, naturally we should stick to meat or egg-based dishes on the menu.
 It is better to avoid dishes that include unidentified ingredients or dishes that contain sauces that are unfamiliar to us.
-I usually eat until the point where I feel full, so when I don’t finish all the food I ordered, I ask to pack the food I didn’t eat so it can be used for the rest of my meals today or the next day in the cooler bag.
+I usually eat until the point where I feel full, and I ask to pack the food in case I did not finish it all,

 Working out and keto diet during traveling

 If we have the time and the nature of the trip allows it, I like to exercise or go for an hour’s walk so that the level of insulin sensitivity and sugar balance remain as they were back home, assuming that the trip is a more sedentary kind of trip.
 If you are on your feet most of the day, you will probably cover large distances during the day anyway, and in that case, there is no need for additional training.